Isostasy with Love: I Elastic equilibrium: Surface and internal loads

 If the ocean is also of uniform density, the nondimensional gravitational acceleration at the core-ocean boundary is given by

 If each layer is of uniform density, the nondimensional density contrast at the core-ocean boundary is equal to $\Delta \xi'_1$ with

 If the core is made of a homogeneous material (silicates or iron), it deforms much less than the icy shell not only because of the much higher shear modulus of the core material, but mostly because the global ocean plays the role of a decoupling layer (see Section 7.2 of \citet{beuthe2015b} for a quantitative analysis).
 If this is correct, it is an excellent approximation to assume that the core does not deform at all or, equivalently, that it is infinitely rigid.
 Once the core density has been determined by mass conservation (Eq.~(\ref{CoreOceanDensContrast})), the solution becomes independent of the core radius.
-Mathematically, this model is equivalent to the so-called point-core model, in which the solid core is massive but point-like.
-The 3-layer incompressible body with homogeneous shell, homogeneous ocean, and non-deformable core is called here the \textit{rigid core model}.
+Mathematically, this is equivalent to the assumption of a point-like core.

 The assumption of a very rigid core could fail for small icy satellites if the silicate core is unconsolidated and porous, with pores filled by interstitial ice \citep{roberts2015} or water in hydrothermal circulation caused by tidal heating \citep{travis2015,choblet2017,liao2020}.
-More generally, it is possible that a soft core has had enough time to relax viscoelastically under the isostatic loads, especially if the latter are maintained as a dynamical equilibrium between viscous flow and melting (or freezing) at the bottom of the shell.
+More generally, it is possible that a soft core has had enough time to relax viscoelastically under the isostatic loads, especially if the latter are maintained as a dynamic equilibrium between viscous flow and melting (or freezing) at the bottom of the shell.
 Such behaviour can be modelled with a fluid-like core.